 What do ice dams have to do with your home’s insulation and air sealing?
 Well, remember how ice dams start when your shingles warm up enough to melt the snow on your roof?
 Your shingles get warm because of a drafty home to the attic and poor attic insulation!!
 Heat from your home is making its way into your attic much faster than it should be and transferring through your attic insulation (or lack of it) and the building materials of your roof into your shingles.
 Some home types are notoriously worse than others, especially a Cape cod style home being the worst energy hog.

-That means that the best way to prevent ice dams from forming is by properly finding and sealing attic air leaks with spray foam insulation and upgrading the attic insulation afterwards,, keeping the warm air from your heating system inside your home where it belongs.
+That means that the best way to prevent ice dams from forming is by properly finding and sealing attic air leaks with spray foam insulation and upgrading the attic insulation afterwards, keeping the warm air from your heating system inside your home where it belongs.

 Upgrade Your Home Today, and Say Goodbye to Ice Dams

-Do you have icicles or iice dams, but are unsure exactly why your home insulation isn’t working well enough?
+Do you have icicles or ice dams, but are unsure exactly why your home insulation isn’t working well enough?
 Call A Plus Energy Services?
 Our energy audits can pinpoint exactly where heat is leaking in and out of the top of your home, and can answer questions like, “What kind of insulation is used in attics?”

 “What is the recommended amount of insulation for my attic?”
 “Can I finally keep my thermostat at a temperature like 70 degrees without fear of fuel bills that sting”?